pweingardt/KSPMissionController/goals.md

 * crewCount: amount of kerbals needed to finish the mission goals (default: 0)
 * optional: makes the mission goal optional (default: false)
 * throttleDown: if true, the vessel needs to throttle down in order to finish the mission goal (default: true)
+* repeatable: if true, the mission is repeatable.
+Requires a different vessel.
+You can't finish the same repeatable mission with the same vessel more than once.

 ### OrbitGoal